 This newly diet is not only good for me but for my entire family.
 My dad is still recovering from his surgery and he is advice not to eat fatty and junk foods.
 My mom is trying to loose weight and she is also trying to eat healthier foods everyday.

 My advice for the people who wants to have a healthier lifestyle is to start little by little.
 If you’re used to eating meat 3 times a day, try cutting it by 1-2 times a day until you’re use to NOT having meat around.
+Then try to eat fish instead of meat, which has less saturated fat and has high omega-3.
 Either its because of health issues or moral beliefs, it’s not easy to be a vegetarian right away.
-In order to maintaining healthy choices, try new and different recipes everyday or every week and choose foods that are high in nutrient density.
+In order to maintain healthy choices, try new and different recipes everyday or every week and choose foods that are high in nutrient density.
 So instead of eating regular instant oats, choose steel-cut oats.

 Recipe for Baked Salmon with Vegatable Cous Cous